-Items Statements (Iskandar et al., 2021) 1 Lack of adequate physical space and facilities during classroom-based assessment during COVID-19.
-2 Lack of access to the library during the classroom-based assessment during COVID-19.
-3 Lack of internet access during classroom-based assessment during COVID-19.
-4 There are disturbances at home during the classroom-based assessment during COVID-19.
-5 Lack of motivation during classroom-based assessment during COVID-19.
-6 There are economic challenges (internet data package fees) during the class based assessment during COVID-19.
-7 Lack of feedback from the teacher during the classroom-based assessment during COVID-19.
-8 Classroom-based assessment during COVID-19 makes me nervous.
-9 Lack of awareness about internet skills and reluctance to take responsibility for completing given questions/tasks.
-10 There are technological challenges (lack of technological knowledge or unavailability of technological equipment).
-11 I have difficulty understanding the assignments the teacher gave during the classroom-based assessment during COVID-19.
-12 I have to think fast in doing assessment tasks such as quizzes, tests, etc. 13 I have a hard time answering essay questions quickly.
-14 Limited time to work on the questions given.
-15 The tasks assigned during the assessment during the COVID-19 outbreak are more difficult than before the outbreak.
+Items Statements (Iskandar et al., 2021)

+- Lack of adequate physical space and facilities during classroom-based assessment during COVID-19. - 2 Lack of access to the library during the classroom-based assessment during COVID-19. - 3 Lack of internet access during classroom-based assessment during COVID-19. - There are disturbances at home during the classroom-based assessment during COVID-19. - 5 Lack of motivation during classroom-based assessment during COVID-19. - There are economic challenges (internet data package fees) during the classroom-based assessment during COVID-19. - 7 Lack of feedback from the teacher during the classroom-based assessment during COVID-19. - 8 Classroom-based assessment during COVID-19 makes me nervous. - 9 Lack of awareness about internet skills and reluctance to take responsibility for completing given questions/tasks. - There are technological challenges (lack of technological knowledge or unavailability of technological equipment). - I have difficulty understanding the assignments given by the teacher during the classroom-based assessment during COVID-19. - I have to think fast in doing assessment tasks such as quizzes, tests, and others. - I have a hard time answering essay questions quickly. - 14 Limited time in working on the questions given. - The tasks assigned during the assessment during the COVID-19 outbreak are more difficult than before the outbreak.